Master of Science

 Study of wide area connectivity through interconnection networks.
 Emphasis is on Internet architecture and protocols.
 Topics include addressing, routing, multi-casting, quality of service, and network security.

 CSC 646.
 Parallel Computation.
 (3 h)

 Study of techniques for parallel and high performance computing.
-Topcs include an overview of modern high-performance computer design, pipelining, concurrency, data depedency, shared memory, message passing, and graphics processors.
+Topics include an overview of modern high-performance computer design, pipelining, concurrency, data dependency, shared memory, message passing, and graphics processors.
 Select parallel algorithms and methods for asymptotic scalability analysis are also presented.
-Assignments may include coding with OpenMP, MPI, and the CUDA library.
+Assignments may include coding with OpenMP, MPI, and CUDA.

 CSC 647.
 GPU Programming.
 (3 h)

 An introduction to general purpose parallel program development on Graphics Processing Units (GPUs).
 Topics covered will include data parallelism, memory and data locality, parallel algorithm patterns and performance metrics, and application test studies.

 Introduction to computer security concepts and associated theory.
 Detailed coverage of the core concepts of access control, cryptography, trusted computing bases, digital signatures, authentication, network security, and secure architectures.
 Legal issues, security policies, risk management, certification and accreditation are covered in their supporting roles.
 Students will learn to analyze, design, and build secure systems of moderate complexity.
 P—CSC 241.

 Numerical methods for solving matrix and related problems in science and engineering using a high-level matrix-oriented language such as MATLAB.
 Topics include systems of linear equations, least squares methods, and eigenvalue computations.
 Special emphasis is given to applications.
 Credit is not allowed for both CSC 652 and MTH 626.

 CSC 655.
 Introduction to Numerical Methods.
 (3 h)